aimhubio/aim/docs/source/quick_start/convert_data.md

-## Converting metadata from other sources
+## Migrate from other tools

-In order to get most out of Aim UI features it is important to be able to port existing metadata for already accomplished experiments.
-There might be 1000s of those tracked with other tools.
-Though Aim SDK allows to write our own data converters for practically any data, it would require knowledge of multiple tools APIs and can be a bit tricky to do.
-Thus aim CLI provides tools for converting metadata.
+In order to get most out of Aim UI features it is important to be able to port existing logs for already executed trainings.
+There might be 1000s of trainings tracked with other tools.
+Aim has built-in converters to easily migrate logs from other tools for common cases.
+In case of custom and complex scenarios you can use Aim SDK to implement your own conversion script.

-As of Aim `v3.5.4` the following converters supported:
+As of Aim `v3.5.4` the following converters are supported:

 - [TensorFlow events converter](#show-tensorflow-events-in-aim)

 We are working to constantly improve existing converters and implement new ones.

 ### Show TensorFlow events in Aim

-Aim gives your possibility to convert [TensorFlow](https://www.tensorflow.org/api_docs/python/tf) event files into native format and show them directly inside the Aim interface.
+Aim gives your possibility to convert [TensorFlow](https://www.tensorflow.org/api_docs/python/tf) event files into native format and show them directly inside the Aim UI.

-Before showing the events in aim, the event files have to pass the conversion process.
+Before showing the events in Aim, the event files have to pass the conversion process.

 Please note that only the following TF plugins are currently supported
 - scalar